© D.C. Thomson & Co. Ltd.

 Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd

 Earl of Boote is a rich man with a passion for football.
 Gorgeous Gus as the Rovers fans have nicknamed him possesses the hardest shot in football.
 The power of his shots is enough to knock a goalkeeper clean off his feet backwards into his own net.
 He’s also an eccentric player and person.
-He insists that all footballs are played directly to his feet and if they aren’t he will not move to intercept the ball.
+He insists that all passes are played directly to his feet and if they aren’t he will not move to intercept the ball.
 As a rule he scores two goals and then substitutes himself to rest in his own small pavilion on the touch-line.

 The following adventures of Gorgerous Gus from the first picture series are from issues 33, 35 and 36.